Eriosomatinae

 Woolly aphids (subfamily: Eriosomatinae) are sap-sucking insects that produce a filamentous waxy white covering which resembles cotton or wool.
 The adults are winged and move to new locations where they lay egg masses.
 The nymphs often form large cottony masses on twigs, for protection from predators.

-Woolly aphids occur throughout the Northern Hemisphere.
-Many of the numerous species of woolly aphids have only one host plant species, or alternating generations on two specific hosts.
+Woolly aphids occur worldwide.
+Many of the numerous species have only one host plant species, or alternating generations on two specific hosts.
 They have been known to cause botanical damage and are often considered a pest.
 While most damage is minor, they can spread plant diseases and fungi.
 Some species can produce galls as well.

 In flight they have been described as looking like "flying mice."
-Other nicknames include "angel flies", “cotton fairies”, "fluff bugs", "fairy flies", "ash bugs", "snow bugs", "fluffer fairies", "poodle flies", and "fluffy gnats".
+Other nicknames include "angel flies", “cotton fairies”, "fluff bugs", "fairy flies", "ash bugs", "snow bugs", "fluffer fairies", "preachers", "poodle flies", “ghost bugs”, and "fluffy gnats".

 Diet

 Woolly aphids feed by inserting their needle-like mouthparts into plant tissue to withdraw sap.
 They are able to feed on leaves, buds, bark, and even the roots of the plant.
 As a result of feeding on the sap, woolly aphids produce a sticky substance known as honeydew, which can lead to sooty mold on the plant.